-Why Would a Goldfish Turn Black?
+Why is My Goldfish Turning Black?

 Several factors could be contributing to goldfish turning black, including genetics, disease or parasites, and water quality.
-Monitoring your goldfish’s behavior and body for lethargy, parasites, and discolorations can help you get to the source of why your goldfish is turning black.
+Monitoring your goldfish’s behavior and body for lethargy, parasites, and discolorations can help you get the source of why your goldfish is turning black.

 Environmental factors such as too small a tank or infrequent water changes can quickly cause discolorations in goldfish.

-If you suspect your goldfish has been harmed in some way, this could also have contributed to goldfish turning black.
+If you suspect your goldfish has been harmed in some way, this could also have contributed to the goldfish turning black.

-To start, gauge your goldfish’s current environmental situation and think of any recent changes that have been made or inherent dangers in your aquarium (such as sharp edges).
+Gauge your goldfish’s current environmental situation and think of any recent changes that have been made or inherent dangers in your aquarium (such as sharp edges).

 If your goldfish is from a bad home or was rescued under questionable conditions, they could have lost their color due to stress and are not regaining it with their strength.